-Consistent with Theorem \ref{teo_1}, the low quality of the classical mean-field solution is mostly due to a tendency to over-shrink towards $0$ the locations of the actual posterior.
-This behavior is displayed in the first panel of Figure \ref{f3}, which compares the posterior expectations computed from 20000 values sampled from the exact \textsc{sun} posterior with those provided by the closed-form expressions under the two variational approximations reported in Section \ref{sec_2}.
-Also the standard deviations are slightly under-estimated relative to our novel approximation, that notably removes bias also in the second order moments.
-Consistent with the results in Figure \ref{f1}, the slight variability of the estimates provided by our solution in the second panel of Figure \ref{f3} is arguably due to Monte Carlo error.
+Consistent with Theorem \ref{teo_1}, the low quality of the classical mean-field solution is mainly due to a tendency to over-shrink towards $0$ the locations of the actual posterior.
+This is evident in the first panel of Figure \ref{f3}, that compares the posterior expectations computed from 20000 values sampled from the exact \textsc{sun} posterior with those provided by the closed-form expressions under the two competing variational approximations.
+Also the standard deviations are under-estimated relative to our novel approximation, that notably removes bias also in the second order moments.
+Consistent with our previous results, the slight variability of the estimates provided by our solution in the second panel of Figure \ref{f3} is arguably due to Monte Carlo error.
 In Figure \ref{f3}, we also assess the quality in the approximation of the exact posterior predictive probabilities for the $33$ held-out individuals.
-These measures are fundamental for prediction and, unlike for the first two marginal moments, their evaluation depends on the behavior of the entire posterior since it relies on an non-linear mapping of a linear combination of the parameters $\bbeta$.
+Such measures are fundamental for prediction and, unlike for the first two marginal moments, their evaluation depends on the behavior of the entire posterior, since they rely on a non-linear mapping of a linear combination of the parameters $\bbeta$.
 In the third panel of Figure \ref{f3}, the proposed approximation essentially matches the exact posterior predictive probabilities, thus providing reliable classification and uncertainty quantification.
 Instead, as expected from the theoretical results in Theorem \ref{teo_1}, mean-field over-shrinks these quantities towards $0.5$.
-This leads to a test deviance $-\sum_{i=1}^{33} \{y_{i,\textsc{new}}\log \hat{\mbox{pr}}_{{\textsc{mf}}}(y_{i,\textsc{new}} =1\mid \by)+(1-y_{i,\textsc{new}})\log[1-\hat{\mbox{pr}}_{{\textsc{mf}}}(y_{i,\textsc{new}}=1 \mid \by)]\}$ for mean-field variational Bayes of $22.31$, dramatically increasing the test deviance of $14.62$ under the proposed partially-factorized solution.
+This leads to a test deviance $-\sum_{i=1}^{33} [y_{i,\textsc{new}}\log \hat{\mbox{pr}}(y_{i,\textsc{new}} =1\mid \by)+(1-y_{i,\textsc{new}})\log\{1-\hat{\mbox{pr}}(y_{i,\textsc{new}}=1 \mid \by)\}]$ for mean-field variational Bayes of $22.31$, dramatically increasing the test deviance of $14.62$ under the proposed partially-factorized solution.
 The latter is, instead, in line with the test deviance of $14.58$ obtained via Monte Carlo using independent samples from the exact \textsc{sun} posterior.
-As clarified with additional applications to other medical datasets in the Supplementary Materials, the low-quality approximations of mean-field can have a serious impact on predictive performance, whereas the partially-factorized approximation still preserves accuracy.
-In the Supplementary Materials we also provide further results for the Alzheimer's study and replicate the analyses by setting a prior variance of order $\mathcal{O}(1/p)$ to induce shrinkage in high dimension.
-As a consequence of this strong shrinkage effect also the exact posterior means increasingly shrink towards 0, thus mitigating the issues of classical mean-field approximations which, however, still maintain a bias that is not present under the proposed partially-factorized solution, in all settings.